jmquigs/ModelMod/Docs/userguide/README.md

 and forth between the ref and the mod, updating the groups and re-exporting both as needed.

+It is an error to have a mod "Include" a group that doesn't exist in the ref.
+The mod will fail to load.

 ### "Mod" weight mode

 You can configure a mod to use "mod" weight mode instead of relying on a Ref.